9

 33. Let

-- Is it possible to find a value such that , which makes continuous for all real numbers?
+- Is it possible to find a value such that such that , which makes , which makes continuous for all real numbers?
+Briefly explain. continuous for all real numbers?
 Briefly explain.

 Solution